-Approximately one billion people are persons with disabilities.
-A significant number of them, particularly in high-income countries, are older persons.
-This overrepresentation of older persons among those with disabilities reflects the sustained ageing of the global population, as well as the increased life expectancy of persons with disabilities.
+The world’s population is ageing.
+By 2050, people over the age of 60 are expected to account for 21 per cent of the global population.
+About half of them will have a disability, making this the largest community of persons with disabilities, and one of the most stigmatized and neglected.
 While many may not self-identify as persons with disabilities despite experiencing significant difficulties in functioning and participating, the increasing number of older persons poses a significant challenge to States to ensure the full exercise of their human rights and fundamental freedoms on an equal basis with others.

 The expert meeting aimed to discuss the intersectionality between disability and ageing in the exercise of autonomy and independency, and to explore the potential of international and regional human rights instruments, in particular the UN Convention on the Rights of Persons with Disabilities (CRPD), to ensure their access to accessible, appropriate and affordable community-based support services.